MRAbbasi1/TelegramScraper/README.md

 ```
 TelegramScraper/
-├── Extract.py        # Main script
+├── run.py             # Main script for scraping and extracting
-├── Output/           # Output directory for results
+├── Output/            # Directory for saving output files
+│   ├── music_2024-12-25_12-00-00.txt    # Example result file
+│   ├── music_ids_2024-12-25_12-00-00.txt # Example ID file (if enabled)
-└── README.md        # Documentation file (this file)
+└── README.md          # Documentation (this file)
 ```

 ---

 ## Notes

-- Ensure Chrome is installed on your system, as the script uses `chromedriver`.
+- Ensure **Chrome** is installed on your system, as the script uses `chromedriver` for Selenium.
-- If you encounter errors related to `chromedriver`, ensure it is up-to-date by using `webdriver-manager`.
+- If you encounter issues with `chromedriver`, update it using `webdriver-manager`.
-- The target website for scraping must be accessible and functional.
-Any changes to the website structure might require updates to the script.
+- The website you scrape from must be accessible.
+If it changes structure, updates to the script may be required.

 ---

 ## Disclaimer

 This script is for educational and personal use only.
-Scraping websites may violate their terms of service.
-Use responsibly and ensure you comply with all applicable laws and regulations.
+Web scraping may violate the terms of service of some websites.
+Use responsibly and ensure compliance with all applicable laws.

 ---

 ## Contribution

-Feel free to contribute by submitting issues or pull requests to improve the script.
+Feel free to contribute by submitting issues or pull requests.
+Improvements and bug fixes are always welcome!

 ---

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

+---

+### New Key Functionalities

+- **Load Keywords from JSON**: You can now load keywords from a JSON file, making it easier to manage multiple search terms.
+- **Dynamic Scraping**: The script dynamically scrapes content using Selenium, which is essential for websites that load content dynamically (e.g., via JavaScript).
+- **Channel ID Extraction**: Unique channel IDs are extracted and saved in separate files if needed.
+- **ID Deduplication**: A function has been added to combine and deduplicate channel IDs across multiple result files.

+Let me know if you need any further adjustments!